hola/angular-multi-select/README.md

+This is a Hola fork where you can set `regex-search=1` to use regex filtering rather than normal search.

 # AngularJS MultiSelect
 Pure AngularJS directive which creates a dropdown button with multiple or single selections.
 Doesn't require jQuery and works well with other Javascript libraries.